d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Changes the value of a property in a currently selected type.
 Multiple properties can be set simultaneously.

-<aside class="warning">No changes you have set will be reflected on the server unless you commit your changes afterward.</aside>
+<aside class="warning">The changes set will be reflected on the server only after committing them.</aside>

 #### Syntax